tanvirTheDev/MediSync-client/README.md

 ---

-**Note**: This is a full-stack healthcare management platform demonstrating modern web development practices, real-time communication, and comprehensive user management systems.
+**Note**: This is a full-stack MediSync management platform demonstrating modern web development practices, real-time communication, and comprehensive user management systems.
 ```